Overview of DNS zones and records

 Tags are a list of name-value pairs and are used by Azure Resource Manager to label resources.
 Azure Resource Manager uses tags to enable filtered views of your Azure bill and also enables you to set a policy for certain tags.
 For more information about tags, see Using tags to organize your Azure resources.

 Suppose two people or two processes try to modify a DNS record at the same time.
 Which one wins?
-And does the winner know that they've overwritten changes created by someone else?
+And does the winner know that they have overwritten changes created by someone else?

 Azure DNS uses Etags to handle concurrent changes to the same resource safely.
 Etags are separate from Azure Resource Manager 'Tags'.
 Each DNS resource (zone or record set) has an Etag associated with it.
 Whenever a resource is retrieved, its Etag is also retrieved.
 When updating a resource, you can choose to pass back the Etag so Azure DNS can verify the Etag on the server matches.
 Since each update to a resource results in the Etag being regenerated, an Etag mismatch indicates a concurrent change has occurred.
 Etags can also be used when creating a new resource to ensure the resource doesn't already exist.